nikbearbrown/INFO_7390_Art_and_Science_of_Data/TA_Contest_Fall_23/README.md

 Only students that meet department criteria and submit a sample of their teaching, critical thinking, and communication skills by creating a lesson for the course will be considered.
 DO NOT send a CV or e-mail requesting a TA job.
 Instead, prove that you understand the material and can teach by showing an example of your work.

+Participants should ask to be a collaborator for this repository and upload their sample as a sub-folder of this directory.

 ## Requirements

 Read the syllabus [https://github.com/nikbearbrown/INFO_7390_Art_and_Science_of_Data](https://github.com/nikbearbrown/INFO_7390_Art_and_Science_of_Data) and contest details [https://github.com/nikbearbrown/INFO_7390_Art_and_Science_of_Data/tree/main/TA_Contest_Fall_23](https://github.com/nikbearbrown/INFO_7390_Art_and_Science_of_Data/tree/main/TA_Contest_Fall_23).
 Create a lesson for one of the topics listed under "Weekly Schedule."
 The lesson must include theory, working examples through code, slides, and a quiz related to the lesson.
 I will start reviewing the submissions on August 19, 2023 and continue until all TA positions are filled.